Almost everyone has had a disturbing thought from nowhere

 The most rigorous cross-cultural data comes from Radomsky et al. 2014, published in the Journal of Obsessive-Compulsive and Related Disorders.
 The study used the International Intrusive Thoughts Interview Schedule (IITIS) with 777 non-clinical university students across 15 sites, 13 countries, and 6 continents.
 The finding: 93.6 to 94% of participants reported experiencing at least one intrusive thought within the preceding 3-month window.
 Only 6% reported "never," and researchers note this group is particularly susceptible to memory degradation and social desirability bias on a topic where underreporting is expected.
 Our phobia baseline calculator covers another psychological experience that is far more common than most people assume.

 Jaeger et al. 2024, using Ecological Momentary Assessment (EMA), real-time sampling via phone prompts throughout the day, found that up to 80% of participants reported at least one intrusion during any given observation window.
-The brain produces approximately 4,000 distinct thoughts during a 16-hour waking day; researchers estimate up to 500 may be spontaneous and experienced as intrusive or unwanted.
+The brain produces approximately 4,000 distinct thoughts during a 16-hour waking day; researchers estimate up to 500 may be spontaneous and experienced as intrusive or unwanted, with cross-national prevalence data for intrusive thoughts and related psychological experiences compiled on the mental health statistics page.

 What is an intrusive thought?